 Geology Site Account

-Asheldham Pit, ASHELDHAM, Maldon District, TL973017, Potential Local Geological Site
+Asheldham Pit, ASHELDHAM, Maldon District, TL973017, Notified Local Geological Site

 A disused pit in the Asheldham Gravel, laid down by the Thames-Medway River during the Ice Age.
 The pit has exposures of gravel and is of educational and scientific interest.

 The ribbon of flooded gravel pits stretching across the Dengie Peninsula from Burnham-on-Crouch to Bradwell-on-Sea was the route of the Thames-Medway river and the gravel it deposited is known as the Low Level East Essex Gravel.
 One of these pits, at Asheldham, is a former nature reserve where the iron-stained sandy gravel is visible in the banks.

 This gravel, known locally as Asheldham Gravel, was laid down about 350,000 to 400,000 years ago during the Ice Age.
 For most of this time sea level was very low and the Thames joined the River Medway in what is now the Southend area and flowed north-east as a combined river towards Clacton and out across what is now the southern North Sea to become a tributary of the Rhine.

 The gravel consists mostly of flint pebbles but it also contains a mixture of rocks from Kent (brought here via the River Medway) and from north-west England (carried down the main Thames valley).
 Study of the gravel constituents has helped geologists to unravel the complex histories of these two great rivers.